Async Rust, Part Two: Tasks

 `Mutex<Vec<Pin<Box<(dyn Future<Output = ()> + 'static)>>>>: Sync`

-Global variables in Rust have to be Sync
+Global variables in Rust have to be Sync, and Mutex<T> is only Sync when

 traits in Rust.
 Another way of putting this requirement is

-is only safe to share with other threads if the obejct
+that a Mutex is only safe to share with other threads if the object

 type DynFuture = Pin<Box<dyn Future<Output = ()> + Send>>;